 How to get to downtown Indianapolis from the airport

-Planes arrive in Indianapolis from all over the world, and there are probably as many international flights as local ones.
+Planes fly into Indianapolis from all over the world, and there are probably as many international flights as local ones.
 You can view flights from New York.

 So, from the Indianapolis airport, located 11 kilometers southwest of downtown (almost within the city limits), you can easily get to the city center: